HR

 • 38%—Expanding benefits offerings

-3. Increased Investment in HR Technology
+3. Increased Investment in Human Resource Technology

 Many employers are leveraging HR technology to automate their processes and create efficiencies.
 Technology doesn’t remove the human aspect from HR but rather enhances it and should be an integral part of all HR strategies.
-When HR departments use technology to create efficiencies, they can shift their focus from administrative tasks to the actual employees.
-Here are some of the latest trending HR technologies for 2022:

 • Cloud-based workplace management